kratenko/lovem/draft/26-your-labeled-me-i-ll-label-you.md

 termination holds the values in this order: `[1, 2, 3]`.

 Not much of a program, but it shows you, how our new labels work.
 And finally: no more counting bytes!

+## Homework
+Our programs `endless.lva` and `endless-stack.lva` no longer work, because we changed how the `goto` instruction must be written.
+Can you fix them?